Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Essentially, I’ve tried to make this guide everything that I wish I had known before moving to Taipei more than a decade ago.
 Whether you’re moving to Taiwan from the US or any other part of the world, I hope this makes your transition as smooth as possible!

 As you may be aware, Taiwan was one of the major success stories during the pandemic.
-They only had 1000 cases and 10 deaths, and life there has remained largely normal.
 But one of the ways they’ve achieved this was by almost totally closing their borders to non-residents, and they remain that way today.

-Presently, the following are the only people who can enter Taiwan, and all of them will have to get a test 72 hours before boarding their flight plus do a 14-day quarantine in a government-approved hotel upon arrival in Taiwan.
+Presently, the following are the only people who can enter Taiwan, and all of them will have to show a negative test before their flight plus do a 14-day quarantine in a government-approved hotel upon arrival in Taiwan.

 - Taiwanese citizens or ARC (resident card) holders